 \section{Concluding remarks}

 The difference between safe and unsafe usages of the fallback function is not a purely syntactic property; this makes the conventional syntactic approach to type soundness unsuitable to handle this construct.
-Hence, in this paper, we have instead followed the \emph{semantic} approach to type soundness, by defining a semantics of types and type judgments in terms of a typed operational semantics, which gives us a definition of type safety that does not depend on syntactic type rules.
-To coin a slogan, one might say that semantic typing is a \emph{type-safety-first} approach.
+Hence, in this paper, we have followed the \emph{semantic} approach to type soundness, by defining a semantics of types and type judgments in terms of a typed operational semantics, which gives us a definition of safety that does not depend on syntactic type rules.
+To coin a slogan, we can say that semantic typing is a \emph{type-safety-first} approach.
 The fallback function is a particularly problematic programming construct, both in terms of the security breaches to which it has given rise and the challenges it poses for a type-theoretic approach to ensuring program safety.
 We have proposed a solution to the problem of how to recover type safety of programs with fallback functions, without simply rendering the construct useless by preventing its execution altogether.
 However, these developments should only be seen as an example of the approach we advocate and may be equally relevant for other notions of type safety (for another example, see Appendix~\ref{app:CI}), other programming constructs, and even other smart-contract languages besides \TINYSOL/Solidity.